History-Aware and Dynamic Client Contribution in Federated Learning: Conclusion

 \section{\textbf{Conclusion}}

 We study the assessment of client contribution in centralized single-server federated learning using Shapley values.
-We propose {\framework} to exactly assess client contribution when a subset of clients participate in each training epoch.
-We discuss a scheduling procedure satisfying two-sided fairness between server and clients for a faster assessment of contribution.
-Empirically, {\framework} demonstrates a well balance between efficiency of computation vs.\ estimation accuracy.
-In addition, we apply historic client contributions over epochs to analyze dishonest clients.
+We propose {\framework} to assess client contribution when a subset of clients participate in each training epoch.
+We discuss a scheduling procedure satisfying two-sided fairness between server and clients for a faster contribution assessment.
+Empirically, {\framework} is the most efficient method while being consistently accurate in estimating contribution across multiple utility functions.
+In addition, historic client contributions enable us to analyzing dishonest clients.
 In future, we extend {\framework} to assess client contribution in a discentralized federated setting.
 Our framework opens up further research on client selection and federated aggregation based on historic client contributions.